 In this fiscal year, the Foundation is embarking on a three-year strategic planning process with its Board of Directors.
 The Board has hired a consulting firm to facilitate the strategic planning process.
-The focus is on understanding what people across Canada believe the role of the Foundation should be in the future, what directions a national organization focused on race relations and eliminating racism must consider, and to help us identify priorities for the next 3 (2020 to 2023) years, within the legislative mandate given to the Foundation.
+The focus is on understanding what people across Canada believe the role of the Foundation should be in the future, what directions a national organization focused on race relations and eliminating racism must consider, and help us identify priorities for the next 3 (2020 to 2023) years, within the legislative mandate given to the Foundation.

-CANADIAN RACE RELATIONS FOUNDATION Unaudited Quarterly Financial Report For the six months ended September 30, 2019
+CANADIAN RACE RELATIONS FOUNDATION Unaudited Quarterly Financial Report

+For the nine months ended December 31, 2019